AECB Certified Passivhaus Designer Training Courses

 The course can be taken as individual modules, or as the full two week course.

-- The full course costs £2000 +VAT for AECB/PHT members (£2349 +VAT for non-members).
-There is a £50 Early Bird Discount for AECB members booking at least one month in advance.
+- The full course (including the Revision session and exam) costs £2400 +VAT for AECB/PHT members. (£2800 +VAT for non-members).
+There is a £400 Early Bird Discount for AECB booking at least 6 weeks in advance.
+Secure your place with 10% deposit.

 - AECB membership is £45 +VAT for individuals, company rates can be found here.
 We can add AECB membership to your invoice at the time of booking.